youngbloodcyb/youngbloodcyb/README.md

 - A conversion rate optimization dashboard built with SvelteKit, TailwindCSS, Optimizely API, Chart.js, and automated with Google App Scripts
 - A full-stack marketplace app built with Ruby on Rails, TailwindCSS, and SQLite

-🔭 I work full-time as an optimization developer
+🔭 I work as a Full Stack Engineer at Ampry, a marketing technology software company.

 📕 I'm a part-time graduate student at Georgia Institute of Technology